Loughborough Road, Swannington

 Olga Terrace

-In 1911 Olga Terrace was part of Thringstone, in 1936 it transferred into Swannington parish.
+Olga Terrace was part of Thringstone until the 1st April 1936 when it transferred into Swannington parish.